top of page

 The latest publications about the Cube Navigation System

-Pelvic Bone Biopsy using the Cube Navigation System
+Kidney Ablation using the Cube Navigation System

 First case study performed with the Access Cube: a pelvic bone biopsy utilizing the navigation and needle holding capacity of the CNS.
 Johanniter-Krankenhaus and Waldkrankenhaus in Bonn, Germany.